chmbrs/DeepQTrader/README.md

 1. Install the dependencies with `$ pip3 install`.
 2. Create the models directory on the project root. `$ mkdir model`
 3. Grab the data, choose the window length and the number of episodes.

 (**bit1.csv** or **bit2.csv** into `$ data/` are ready-to-use examples.)

 4. Train the model with the selected parameters.
 ```
 $ python3 train.py bit1 10 1000
 ```
-The code is going to generate an HTML plot for each episode, containing all the actions it took along the training.
+The code then is going to generate an HTML plot at each tenth episode, containing all the actions it took along the training.
+The most profitable models are saved aswell as their plots.

 ## How to use?